History of agriculture in California: 1900–1950

 The 1902 Newlands Reclamation Act funded irrigation projects on arid lands in 20 states including California.

+The 1903 Oxnard strike was a labor rights dispute in southern California where Japanese and Mexican sugar beet laborers challenged sugar beet companies over wages, commissions, and worker freedoms.

 In 1905, the California legislature passed the University Farm Bill, which called for the establishment of a farm school for the University of California (at the time, Berkeley was the sole campus of the university).
 The commission took a year to select a site for the campus, a tiny town then known as Davisville.
 UC Davis opened its doors as the "University Farm" to 40 degree students (all male) from UC Berkeley in January 1909.

+The California Alien Land Law of 1913 prohibited "aliens ineligible for citizenship" from owning agricultural land or possessing long-term leases over it, but permitted leases lasting up to three years.
+It affected the Chinese, Indian, Japanese, and Korean immigrant farmers in California.

+The 1913 Wheatland hop riot was a violent confrontation during a strike of agricultural workers demanding decent working conditions in Wheatland, California.
+The riot, which resulted in four deaths and numerous injuries, was among the first major farm labor confrontations in California.

 In 1915, the Pure Milk Act defined margarine and pasteurization and established statewide milk grading.

 In 1919, the California Department of Food and Agriculture was established.
 The department covers state food safety, state protection from invasive species, and promoting the state's agricultural industry.

 In 1924, a major foot-and-mouth disease outbreak lead to quarantines, interstate embargoes, and the culling of over 100,000 animals.

+The California water wars were a series of political conflicts between the city of Los Angeles and farmers and ranchers in the Owens Valley of eastern California over water rights.

 The Dust Bowl of the 1930s drove many people from the American prairie, and a significant number of these economic migrants relocated to California.
 Poor migrants from Oklahoma and nearby states were sometimes referred to as Okies, generally a pejorative term.
 In 1933, the state saw a number of agricultural labor strikes, with the largest actions against cotton growers.
 Cherry, grape, peach, pear, sugar beet, and tomato workers were also involved.

+In 1936, strikes in southern California included the Venice celery strike and Citrus Strike of 1936.

 Japanese immigrants, who had arrived with agricultural skills early in the 20th century, played a significant role in cultivating strawberries prior to World War II.

 In 1942, the United States began the Bracero program.
 Lasting until 1964, this agreement established decent living conditions and a minimum wage for Mexican workers in the United States.